SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-08-07-consensual-incest-is-disgusting-but-not-immoral.md

 ---
-title: Incest is disgusting but not immoral
+title: Consensual incest is disgusting but not immoral
 date: 2023-08-07 22:50:00 +0530
 categories: [Atheism]
 tags: [philosophy, ethics, islam]